Braedon-Wooding-Uni/blog/content/blog/lambda_crabs_2.md

 Let's forget the `'a: 'a` case for a moment.
 As such, the regions under our _strict_ outlive relation, _<_, forms a directed acyclic graph (DAG).

-In particular, if to node are connected, with a directed edge A → B, A represents a region, which _outlives_ B.
+In particular, if two node are connected, with a directed edge A → B, A represents a region, which _outlives_ B.

 Consider we take a reference `&'b T` where `T: 'a`